 Jay has gained significant experience leading project teams and has built his management and professional experience through the role of Group Leader responsible for managing the Quantity Surveying and Project Management Unit at Bradford and seconded to its Building Schools for the Future (BSF) team to act as Technical Lead helping to appoint the Local Education Partner (LEP), negotiate Financial Close on the Pathfinder Schemes and subsequent programmes and work with the SPV (Special Purpose Vehicle) to deliver the schemes on site

-Debra’s background is in quantity surveying, working both in the in the public and private sectors.
+Debra’s background is in quantity surveying, working both in the public and private sectors.
 Starting her career with Thames Water Utilities and working her way up to Senior QS, she then returned to South Yorkshire, and from 2005 to 2012 worked with Barnsley MBC and Berneslai Homes in the delivery of schemes such Decent Homes.
 The role involved the tendering of subcontract packages, and this is where her interest in procurement developed.

 Pursuing this interest in public contract procurement, and following two years as Buyer with Balfour Beatty, Debra moved on to work with St Leger Homes of Doncaster as Contracts Manager, managing subcontract works, supplies and services contracts.